muskanTaza/Dash.Readme-docs/docs/Security/faq.md

 * Passkey (Recommended): Uses Face ID, fingerprint, or screen lock.
 No code entry needed.
 * SMS Code: Receives a 6-digit code via text.
 Ensure your phone number is up to date.
 * Authenticator App (TOTP): Works offline.
 Apps like Google Authenticator, 1Password, or Authy generate a new 6-digit code every 30 seconds.
 * Recovery Codes: One-time use codes shown during setup.
 Store securely in an offline location.
+Only use them when you cannot access any method of authentication.

 ***